18 (Non-Cheesy) Sales Quotes to Motivate Your B2B Sales Team

 But those were exactly the same things you needed to do if you wanted to succeed.

-No matter how much experience you have as a salesperson, there are probably still aspects of the job that cause you a bit of fear.
+No matter how much experience you have as a salesperson, some aspects of the job probably cause you a bit of fear.

-For example, the one thing that causes the most fear in sales reps?
+For example, what causes the most fear in sales reps?
 Cold calling.